Josema/Sound.js/README.md

 #### What is  ####

-Sound.js its a simple class in javascript to using audio/sounds on browsers.
-Sound.js requiere a Audio tag (HTML5)
+Sound.js it's a simple written in native JavaScript to use audio/sounds for modern browsers.

 ### Usage ###